Why Your Stomach Growls When You Are Hungry

 Your digestive system is one big long tube that goes from your mouth to your butt, with a lot of interesting biological machinery in-between.
 How the body gets food through this long tube is accomplished via waves of muscle contractions, called peristalsis, that run a few inches at a time all down your digestive track.
 These waves of muscle contractions also serve to mix and churn foods, liquids, and digestive juices together.
 The resulting cocktail is called chyme.

-These waves of contractions are really not too dissimilar to how your heart beat works, creating fluctuation of electrical potential in the smooth muscle cells, which causes the muscle to contract in a rhythmic fashion- in this case, called the “Basic Electrical Rhythm” or BER.
-This rhythm is about 3 times per minute in the stomach, and 12 times per minute in the small intestines.
-The sound you are hearing when your stomach and intestines make noise are the result of these muscular contractions mixing and moving the chyme along, as well as pushing any resultant air through your system.
+The contractions themselves are really not too dissimilar to how your heart beat works– fluctuation of electrical potential in the smooth muscle cells which causes the muscle to contract in a rhythmic fashion, in this case called the “Basic Electrical Rhythm” or BER.
+This rhythm is about three times per minute in the stomach, and 12 times per minute in the small intestines.
+The sound you are hearing when your stomach and intestines make noise is the result of these muscular contractions mixing and moving the chyme along, as well as pushing any resultant air through your system.

 So why does your stomach seem to growl more when you are hungry?
-When your stomach and intestines are empty, it triggers a reflexive generation of waves along your stomach and intestine muscles that trigger contractions, even though there isn’t really much of anything in your stomach that needs moved along.
+When your stomach and intestines are empty, it triggers a reflexive generation of contraction waves, even though there isn’t really much of anything in your stomach that needs moved along.
 These are meant to clear out all of your stomach contents, including the mucus, any remaining food, bacteria, etc. It’s your body’s way of doing a little house cleaning, making sure no food or other matter is accumulating anywhere along your stomach or intestines.
 It’s typically this that you are hearing when you’re hungry.